UMWEDU/umw-admissions-sync/_pages/test-optional.md

 published: true
 post_date: 2015-08-07 16:17:40
 ---
-<p style="text-align: left">First year applicants to the University of Mary Washington may request to be considered for admission to the university without standardized test scores.
-Applicants should request test optional review on their application for freshman admission.
-Students applying for merit-based scholarships, including the Washington and Alvey Scholarship, would be ineligible for this program.
-Students applying test optional may qualify for other endowed scholarships<strong>. </strong>To be considered for curriculum based scholarships, first year students must meet the February 1 admissions filing date.</p>
+Within the application, first year applicants to the University of Mary Washington may request to be considered for admission to the university without standardized test scores. <strong>Students offered admission under the test optional process may qualify for curriculum-based scholarships determined by the strength of their curriculum and their performance within their classes (GPA)</strong>.
+Curriculum-based scholarships are renewable and range from $1000-$4,000 for Virginia residents, and $5,000-$9,000 for non-Virginia residents.
+Students applying test optional may qualify for other endowed scholarships.
+To be considered for curriculum based scholarships, first year students must meet the February 1 admissions filing date.

 <strong>Exceptions to test optional review include</strong>:
 <ul>
  	<li>Students applying for admission to the Pre-Nursing (1+2+1 plan) Program</li>